RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: Introduction

 \section{Introduction}

-To pave the way toward 6G communications, there exist many technical proposals from the research community.
-Among them, a novel concept of RAN-agnostic communications is considered as one of 6G's key enablers, which can promote more flexible utilization of time-frequency resources and better coexistence among heterogeneous radio access networks (RANs) \cite{6gOulu19,6Gvision}.
-Unlike conventional radios that can only recognize compatible co-RAN devices, a RAN-agnostic node identifies the intrinsic features (e.g., modulation type) of the signals from coexisting incompatible devices even with no prior knowledge on their protocols nor frame structures.
+To pave the way toward 6G communications, there have been many technical proposals, among which is the novel concept of {\it RAN-agnostic communications} \cite{6gOulu19,JCN23Lee}.
+Unlike conventional radio access networks (RANs) that can only recognize compatible co-RAN signals, a RAN-agnostic RAN is capable of identifying intrinsic features (e.g., modulation type) of the signals transmitted by coexisting `incompatible' RANs, without any prior knowledge on their protocols nor frame structures.
+Exploiting thus-learned features may enable efficient utilization of wireless resources, leading to better coexistence among heterogeneous RANs \cite{6gOulu19,6Gvision}.

-The advent of RAN-agnostic communications will open a new way of coordinating the wireless devices belonging to heterogeneous RANs.
-Nowadays, the number of wireless devices and their diversity are ever-increasing, especially in the unlicensed bands due to the coexistence among WLAN, unlicensed-band cellular like 5G NR-U, IoT/LPWAN(Low Power Wide Area Network), etc. Such a tendency will further intensify with the recent release of additional 1.2GHz bandwidth in the U-NII bands at 6GHz.
-As a result, it is expected that in the beyond 5G era, highly-populated but incompatible devices will have to dynamically coordinate their coexistence while sharing spectrum resources.

-Traditional inter-RAN coordination can be classified into explicit and implicit mechanisms.
-Explicit inter-RAN coordination requires developing a special protocol between incompatible RANs along with a dedicated control channel, thus not practical.
-On the other hand, implicit inter-RAN coordination relies on an open-loop control based on self-collectible information like SINR(Signal to Interference-and-Noise Ratio), which is simple to implement.
-Such an energy-detection-based approach, however, lacks to identify more sophisticated and complex inter-RAN relationships, possibly leading to a poor coexistence performance.